How Likely is an Economic Crisis to Hit New Zealand?

 To most of the country being prepared for an emergency, natural disaster or economic crisis is reserved for those Doomsday Prepper “crazies” on Discovery Channel.

-Try having a rational discussion about it with your family, friends or co-workers and they’ll look at you like you’re some kind of nutjob.
+Try having a rational discussion about it with your family, friends or co-workers and they’ll likely look at you like you’re some kind of nutjob!

-But some news we read a month or so back points out that it’s not just the “nutters” preparing bug out locations in case the brown stuff hits the rotating air particle distributor.
+But some news we read a while back points out that it’s not just the “nutters” preparing bug out locations in case the brown stuff hits the rotating air particle distributor.

-In January in Davos, Switzerland, at the World Economic Forum, (a gathering of global economic and political elite) it was reported that Hedge Fund managers have been buying “bolt-hole” properties to escape to.
+At the World Economic Forum in Davos, Switzerland, (a gathering of global economic and political elite) it was reported that Hedge Fund managers have been buying “bolt-hole” properties to escape to.

 Many here in New Zealand as it happens.
 The UK’s Daily Mail reported: